perryOnCrack/perryoncrack.github.io/apps/rez.md

 - App list scrollbar (waiting for the official Jetpack Compose implementation)
 - Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - Other launcher language support
+- Launcher log collection when sending feedback

 ### User Suggested Features & Improvements (might not be implemented ever)

 - Pinned shortcut/PWA
 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
+- Hide all suggestions for more minimalistic look

 ### Some ideas of mine (might not be implemented ever as well)

-- Adjustment to the recommendation algorithm.
+- Adjustment to the suggestion algorithm.
 - Foldable device screen layout
 - The transition flip animation from the original Z Launcher
 - ML-based suggestion algorithm